Abibubble/milestone2-harry-potter-quiz/README.md

 * All other buttons and links are clearly defined and easy to see.

 ##### I want to be able to turn the audio on or off at any point in the quiz.
+* On the solemnly page, there is a banner at the top allowing them to turn the audio on, and the image on the button changes depending on if the audio is on or off.
-* There is an audio button in the top right of the page, which the text changes depending on if the audio is on or off.
+* There is an audio button in the top right of every other page, in which the text changes depending on if the audio is on or off.
 * If the audio is off (as default), the button says 'Audio on' with a volume up icon.
 * If the audio is on, the button says 'Audio off' with a mute volume icon.